schmittnieto/schmittnieto.github.io/_posts/2024-10-04-azure-stack-hci-demolab.md

 ---

+This article was created before Azure Stack HCI was renamed to Azure Local ([link](https://learn.microsoft.com/en-us/azure/azure-local/rename-to-azure-local?view=azloc-24112)) in November 2024, which is why some references or hardcoded URLs may still point to Azure Stack HCI.
+However, the content has been updated accordingly, and if you find any errors, I would greatly appreciate it if you could report them either through the comment function or by emailing blog@schmitt-nieto.com
+{: .notice--info}

-## Azure Stack HCI: Demolab
+## Azure Local: Demolab

-Azure Stack HCI is a hyperconverged infrastructure solution that combines software-defined compute, storage, and networking.
+Azure Local is a hyperconverged infrastructure solution that combines software-defined compute, storage, and networking.
 While it's a powerful tool for modernizing your data center and integrating with Azure services, setting it up for testing or development can be resource-intensive.

-Deploying Azure Stack HCI can often seem daunting, especially when constrained by hardware resources.
+Deploying Azure Local can often seem daunting, especially when constrained by hardware resources.
 Traditional methods typically require substantial infrastructure, making it challenging for individuals or small teams to set up testing and lab environments.
-In this article, I'll explore a streamlined approach using the **AzSHCI** scripts, which allow you to deploy Azure Stack HCI on minimal hardware setups, such as a laptop.
+In this article, I'll explore a streamlined approach using the **AzSHCI** scripts, which allow you to deploy Azure Local on minimal hardware setups, such as a laptop.

 ## Existing Solutions and Their Limitations

-Several tools and guides exist to help deploy Azure Stack HCI in lab environments.
+Several tools and guides exist to help deploy Azure Local in lab environments.
 However, they often come with limitations that make them less suitable for minimal hardware setups.

 ### MSLab by Jaromir Kaspar